Table of contents

 The Machine Readable Travel Documents (MRTD) standard specified by the International Civil Aviation Organization (ICAO) defines how to encode information for optical character recognition on official travel documents.

-The MRZ Scanner JavaScript Edition supports three types of MRTD, which encompass the majority of the MRZ documents that are used in various fields around the world.
-Here they are in order of popularity:
+The MRZ Scanner JavaScript Edition supports five types of MRTD, which encompass the majority of the MRZ documents that are used in various fields around the world.
+Here they are, grouped by document type:

 Passport (TD3)